 Now that you know why Bandcamp is worth the bet, let's look at the features available to artists.

-For a free service, Bandcamp is packed with several features that can help you elevate your music career.
+Learn how to promote music on Bandcamp: For a free service, Bandcamp is packed with several features that can help you elevate your music career.
 What's more, the platform is constantly evolving with the times.

 For instance, it recently introduced commission-free earnings for album and merch sales for one day every month.
 Below are some Bandcamp aspects you can leverage for effective music promotion.